jeremiahsb/abogen/README.md

 ## `Voice Mixer`
 <img title="Abogen Voice Mixer" src='https://raw.githubusercontent.com/denizsafak/abogen/refs/heads/main/demo/voice_mixer.png'>

 With voice mixer, you can create custom voices by mixing different voice models.
 You can adjust the weight of each voice and save your custom voice as a profile for future use.
 The voice mixer allows you to create unique and personalized voices.

-(Huge thanks to [@jborza](https://github.com/jborza) for making this possible through his contributions in [#5](https://github.com/denizsafak/abogen/pull/5))
+> Special thanks to [@jborza](https://github.com/jborza) for making this possible through his contributions in [#5](https://github.com/denizsafak/abogen/pull/5)

 ## `Queue Mode`
 <img title="Abogen queue mode" src='https://raw.githubusercontent.com/denizsafak/abogen/refs/heads/main/demo/queue.png'>